Almond Snack Cake

 2 cups powdered sugar

-2 TBSP orange juice (freshly squeezed for best
+2 TBSP orange juice (freshly squeezed for best flavor)

 1/8 tsp. salt